Tween Tips to Make the Most of DisneyWorld #WDWBigFun

 VIP Parade Seating

-This is one tip that I don't usually read about.
 If you are looking for an awesome parade experience, VIP parade seating is the way to go.
-Did you know you can use your fastpast+?
-FastPass+ parade and fireworks viewing areas offer a luxurious VIP-style treatment that ordinary guests can’t have just vying for a peek amidst the crowds along jammed pack curbs.
+Did you know you can use your FastPass+ for the parade and fireworks viewing areas - WHICH offer a luxurious VIP-style treatment that ordinary guests can’t have just vying for a peek amidst the crowds along jammed pack curbs(??)
 My young tween daughters will not leave DisneyWorld any time we visit until they have seen the Main Street Electrical Parade.
 It is one of our absolute favorite things to do at Disney.
 It is amazing from the VIP seating!
+EDITED: The Main Street Electrical Parade at Walt Disney World ended in Orlando and had its last glowing procession down Main Street in the Magic Kingdom.

 Good Location for Viewing Illuminations